dagbjorn/microcoffeeonkube/README.md

 Installation of Minikube and kubectl is straightforward, just download the two executables and place them in a folder on your Windows path.
 You may also want to define the two environment variables MINIKUBE\_HOME and KUBECONFIG to suitable folders if you don't like the default locations in your user home directory.
 MINIKUBE\_HOME is where the VM is downloaded first time you start Minikube.
 The size of this folder will grow over time.
 KUBECTL contains the kubectl config file.

 A separate Docker installation on your development machine is also useful, however strictly not necessary if you are only going to run microcoffee on Minikube.
 Anyway, the codebase contains Docker Compose files for running microcoffee and this platform is found to be more stable than Minikube on Windows (at least on my machine).
 Latest versions tested are Docker 17.10.0-ce and Docker Compose 1.16.1.

-:bulb: See documentation of [this GitHub project] (https://github.com/dagbjorn/microcoffee) for tip on how to run microcoffee on pure Docker.
+See [Using Plain Docker](#plain-docker) in the Extras section.

 Finally, you need the basic Java development tools (IDE w/ Java 1.8 and Maven) installed on your development machine.